NEED ADDITIONAL ASSISTANCE? Reach out to us via email: [email protected] or call us at: 360-915-9724 / 888-977-6693

 Some security officers are too nervous to ask about the device, Bailey says, but some are very curious.
 “Nick is a great sport about it and will answer anyone’s questions though!”

 Additionally, TSA officers may swab your hands, mobility aids, equipment and other external medical devices to test for explosives.
 Like Nick, being open about the device can make the process easier for everyone.

 Below are some specifics from the TSA official website:

 Passengers with prostheses, casts, support braces, slings or support appliances can be screened by advanced imaging technology, or a pat-down.
 If the standard lane does not have advanced imaging technology, you cannot hold a proper stance for advanced imaging technology screening, or if you are eligible for expedited screening, you may be screened by a walk-through metal detector.

 The prosthesis, cast, support brace, sling or support appliance is subject to additional screening, which may include screening of the device and/or hands for explosives and screening by a hand-held metal detector on non-metallic devices.
 If your support brace alarms, you will need to remove it for X-ray screening.

-You may voluntarily remove your prosthesis, cast, support brace, sling or support appliance prior to screening and submit it for X-ray screening.
-You may also request a private screening at any time.
+It is worth noting, you can voluntarily remove your prosthesis, cast, support brace, sling or support appliance prior to screening.
+Also available upon request, you can ask for a private screening at any time.

-Wherever your travel destination, this prep sheet should help things go smoother, so you can enjoy your flight (hopefully to somewhere fabulous!).
+Wherever your travel destination, this prep sheet should help things go smoother so you can enjoy your flight!